-- 3.1 The role of the Board is to govern WaterAid international in line with its charitable objects and governing document (Articles), providing oversight and direction, strategic leadership and support and challenge to member organisations. - 3.2 The International Board has a key role to play in guiding and coordinating our collective plans and priorities across the federation, monitoring our collective impact, and supporting member development.
-It achieves this aspect of its role through consensus, as each national member organisation is an independent legal entity. - 3.3 The International Board: - Guides, approves and reviews strategy; approves global implementation priorities; monitors outcomes and impacts.
+- 3.1 The role of the international Board is to govern WaterAid international in line with its charitable objects and governing document (Articles), providing oversight and direction, strategic leadership and support and challenge to member organisations. - 3.2 The UK charity regulator, The Charity Commission, requires that trustees of of a charity must ensure the charity is carrying out the purposes for which it is set up and no other purpose; they must make sure that the charity complies with its governing document, with charity law requirements and other laws that apply. - 3.3 The international Board has a key role to play in guiding and coordinating our collective plans and priorities across the federation, monitoring our collective impact, and supporting member development.
+It achieves this aspect of its role through consensus, as each national member organisation is an independent legal entity.

+3.4 The international Board:

-- Monitors progress of existing members; approves criteria and choices for engagement with new countries (as member, country programme or other). - Agrees key global (and regional) external relationships and reviews progress. - Agrees core principles; monitors outcomes of core processes. - Agrees membership criteria and standards; decides on membership status; agrees changes to brand identity and licensing. - Shapes and agrees core WAi governance roles and processes. - Ensures appropriate global accountability to external and internal stakeholders. - Manages global risks related to achieving the global strategy or brand reputation.
+- Guides, approves and reviews strategy; approves global implementation priorities; monitors outcomes and impacts. - Monitors progress of existing members; approves criteria and choices for engagement with new countries (as member or country programme or other). - Agrees key global (and regional) external relationships and reviews progress. - Agrees core principles; monitors outcomes of core processes. - Agrees membership criteria and standards; decides on membership status; agrees changes to brand identity and licensing. - Shapes and agrees core WAi governance roles and processes. - Ensures appropriate global accountability to external and internal stakeholders. - Manages global risks related to achieving the global strategy or maintaining brand reputation.